Male facial surgery presents the surgeon with several challenges. The hairline tends to be higher,

 No, a Z plasty neck lift is only going to improve the front of the neck.
 It is a really good option for men.

-Surgery is performed under a local anaesthetic to ensure the client’s total comfort for the duration of the procedure
+Surgery is performed under a local anaesthetic to ensure the patient’s total comfort for the duration of the procedure

 Excess skin under the neck and chin is removed before a Z plasty neck lift is undertaken to redirect the scar and improve the outcome